spywhere/plug.nvim/docs/extensions/requires.md

 # Requires Extension

-This extension will allow you to specified plugin requirements for a plugin
+This extension will allow you to specified plugin requirements for a plugin.

-**Note** that nested requirements are not yet supported
+**Note** that nested requirements are not yet supported.

 ## Compatibility